Germany: Trial begins over failed robbery of Roman golden coins | DW | 03.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A Dutch man has appeared in court in Trier over an attempted robbery of Roman-era coins.
-His gang had wanted to make off with 18 kilos (40 pounds) of gold.
+A Dutch man has appeared in court facing charges of an attempted robbery of Roman-era coins from a German museum in Trier.
+His gang had wanted to make off with 18 kilograms of gold.

 One member of a three-man Dutch gang went on trial on Tuesday for the attempted theft of a collection of Roman gold coins from a German museum in 2019.